rayen-feb/Travelix_master/README.md

-# Travelix_master WEB ESPRIT PROJECT 2A 2024  web esprit projet web
+# projet web esprit 2A
 # Travel Agency Web Application

 Welcome to the **Travel Agency Web Application**!
 This project is developed as part of my studies at **Esprit University**.
 It is designed to facilitate users in reserving flights, managing reservations, and accessing essential flight information.
 The application is built using a modern tech stack, including **JavaScript, HTML, CSS, TypeScript, and PHP**, and connects to an SQL database for robust data management.